-The AVS Device SDK uses a build tool to compile dependencies and automate build tasks.
+The AVS Device SDK uses the CMake build tool to compile dependencies and automate build tasks.

-CMake is a cross-platform set of tools that manages your application's dependencies and creates native makefiles and workspaces suitable for the platform you're building with.
-It's an easy way to create, build, and test projects using the AVS Device SDK.
+CMake is a cross-platform set of tools that manages your app dependencies and creates a native makefile and workspaces suitable for the platform you're building with.
+It helps you create, build, and test projects with the AVS Device SDK.

 The AVS Device SDK uses the following open source libraries and their respective dependencies – libcurl, nghttp2, OpenSSL, and Doxygen.

 Core music provider

 The AVS Device SDK doesn't support music out-of-the-box.
-However, to pass product testing and certification, all Alexa devices must support AVS music service providers to pass certification.
+However, to pass product testing and certification, all Alexa devices must support the following AVS music service providers.
 The following audio libraries, packages, and dependencies are tested and work with the SDK.